 Stephen Bennett and Andy Wahlberg each led a group behind closed doors, as did Oleg Timofeyev (where I spent several enjoyable minutes).

 We gave the main stage to Tim Donahue for his performance/Q&A workshop, where we were treated to all sorts of brand new material.
-At the close, he let a couple people test drive the new instrument.
+At the close, he let a couple of people test drive the new instrument.

-There was something for everyone but never enough time, nor way to be in a dozen places at once!
+There was something for everyone but never enough time, nor a way to be in a dozen places at once!

 Next: A final surprise!